neverSettles/camply_runner/README.md

 # Camply runner
-[Camply](https://github.com/juftin/camply) is a tool that checks national parks for their availability.
+[Camply](https://github.com/juftin/camply) is a tool that checks national park campsites for their availability.

 In order to run it, you need to have a computer that's always on that will continually pull for you.